 2. Pass the Uniform CPA Examination.

 The Nebraska Board of Public Accountancy uses the National Association of State Boards of Accountancy (NASBA) to administer the Uniform CPA Exam testing process.
-All educational requirements must be completed prior to taking the exam.
-Candidates may apply to the exam through the NASBA website.
+Candidates may apply to take the exam at any time after completing their bachelor’s degree through the NASBA website.
 Once an application is approved, the candidate will receive a Notice to Schedule to schedule and take the exam.
+All four sections of the exam must be passed within a 30-month rolling period.

 3. Pass the NBPA ethics exam and the AICPA ethics course and exam.